Looking to Dispute TransUnion LIKE A LAWYER (and sue if they are falsely reporting)

-A past study done by the Federal Trade Commission revealed that one out of five credit reports have errors.
+A past study done by the Federal Trade Commission revealed that one out of five credit reports have errors big enough to get them fully denied credit or get them a worse interest rate.
 Thus, there is a high chance of your report containing incorrect information.
 The following are a few areas to watch out for that may be affecting your credit report:

 Which Dispute Options Do You Have?

 When you realize any of the inaccuracies listed above in your credit report, you have three options to launch your dispute.
 They include via phone call, through email, or online.
 It is possible to have your credit report issues addressed using either of the three methods.
 However, it is highly recommended filing your dispute via mail.
 Dispute filing via phone or online means that you lack any evidence that you filed your credit dispute.
 You may also risk losing various protections given to you.